Guide

 Key points

-• Thymosin Alpha-1 — Approximate half-life: ~2 hours (alpha phase), with a longer terminal phase.
+• Thymosin Alpha-1: Approximate half-life: ~2 hours (alpha phase), with a longer terminal phase.
 Route: Subcutaneous.
 Source quality: Peer-reviewed (King & Tuthill, 2016; Zadaxin product information).
 Approved in 30+ countries as Zadaxin.
 Not FDA-approved in the US.
 Published pharmacokinetic data comes from international clinical use.

-• LL-37 — Half-life: Not well characterized for therapeutic use.
+• LL-37: Half-life: Not well characterized for therapeutic use.
 Route: Research (various).
 Source quality: Peer-reviewed (Dürr et al., 2006; Kahlenberg & Kaplan, 2013).
 LL-37 is the sole human cathelicidin antimicrobial peptide.
 No FDA-approved therapeutic formulation.
 Limited clinical trial data.
 Pharmacokinetic half-life in humans is not established.

-• KPV — Half-life: Not well characterized in humans.
+• KPV: Half-life: Not well characterized in humans.
 Route: Research (various).
 Source quality: Preclinical only.
 KPV (Lys-Pro-Val) is a tripeptide derived from alpha-MSH with anti-inflammatory activity in preclinical models.
 No human clinical trials have been published.
 No human pharmacokinetic data exists.

 Immune Modulation with Thymosin Alpha 1

-Expert Review of Clinical Immunology (PubMed) · Peer reviewed · 2016-05-01 · accessed 2026-07-01
+Expert Review of Clinical Immunology (PubMed) · Peer reviewed · May 1, 2016 · accessed Jul 1, 2026

 King R, Tuthill C (2016) comprehensive review (PMID 26653168) of thymosin alpha-1's immune-modulating mechanism, clinical development history, and therapeutic applications including hepatitis, oncology, and sepsis.